Vaxter/Homebridge-Aqara-IR-Controller/README.md

 Since Aqara is charging developers for API access after some request numbers have been reached, I have decided to make it a bit more complicated so that nobody has to pay.

-Aqara does offer EVERYONE a free Demo application, that everyone can use.
+Aqara does offer EVERYONE a free Demo application, that everyone can use for themselves.

-In order to setup an account, go to <a href="https://developer.aqara.com">Aqara Developer website</a> sign up and log into console.
+In order to setup an account, go to <a href="https://developer.aqara.com">Aqara Developer website</a>, sign up and log into console.

 Select Manage Project on the left side, and view Details of the Demo Application.